Where to See Wildflowers in and near Los Angeles: California Super Bloom

 Distance: Admire the desert wildflowers just 2 hours 20 minutes from Los Angeles.

-While strange-looking trees entice all year round, the wildflowers steal the show in spring.
-Located a little bit over two hours away from LA, Joshua Tree National Park exceeds all expectation when it comes to the California super bloom.
+While strange-looking trees entice all year round, Southern California wildflowers steal the show in spring.
+Located a little bit over two hours away from LA, Joshua Tree National Park exceeds all expectations when it comes to the early spring super bloom.

 The Mojave and Colorado Deserts set themself “on fire”.
 Mojave poppies, Canterbury bells, and desert dandelions blanket the ground under the famous trees, temporarily transforming it into a fertile land.